Pariyatti/mobile-spikes/backend-spikes/drupal/thoughts-on-drupal.md

 * What happens at Drupal 7 end-of-life?
 * What are the specific Drupal 7 modules we need that Drupal 8 does not support?

+## Answers from Ankur

+Yes, it is a tricky situation.

+The reason I am thinking of Drupal 7 is because I want to get us on Drupal as smoothly as possible without having to spend much time on it.
+The Commerce Kickstart module, Stamps, Quickbooks integration modules etc. are all ready for Drupal 7 with extensive development done over the years.
+But, unfortunately many of them have not yet started development for Drupal 8.
+We will probably start getting some alternatives in 2021 or later.
+Besides the modules, the theming is very tricky with 8 & quite time consuming.

+Even after EOL, I think we will still be able to get by easily for at least a year.
+Drupal 7 has fairly robust security, so it shouldn't be a problem.
+I have a lot of experience on Drupal 7, so there is nothing to worry about.

+Drupal 8 was developed after a lot of Java developers joined the team & thus it is too object oriented.
+Drupal 7 is completely procedural.
+So, in many ways 7 is much much better than 8.
+But, unfortunately it is going in the object oriented direction & we'll have to adjust.

+The alternative is to wait for Drupal 8 modules to be developed to fit our needs & then migrate.
+Drupal 9 is also going to be released soon, I think.
+So, it is a little bit of a mess.
+But, 7 is our best bet to get things moving, given the current situation.

 ## Drupal 7

 * Released in 2011